QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 - Review the instructions very carefully, making sure you follow each step.
 - Make sure you **shut down the template after installing your software**.
 - Make sure you **restart your app qube *after* shutting down your template**.
+- Make sure your app qube is assigned to the right template.
 - If your software requires special files or directories to be persistent, and you're an advanced user, see [standalones and HVMs](/doc/standalones-and-hvms/) and [how to make any file persistent